What are Project Milestones?

 Project Milestones are tools used in project management to mark specific points along a project timeline.
 These points may signal anchors such as a project start and end date, a need for external review or input and budget checks, among others.

-A milestone is a task of zero duration that shows an important achievement in a project.
 Milestones are a way of knowing how the project is advancing if you are not familiar with the tasks being executed.
-They have zero duration because they symbolize an achievement, a point of time in a project.

 For example – You are building a house for your family and all you can think off are milestones: “The floors will be finished on Wednesday”, “The roof will be completed on Dec 15th”, “The gas installation will be connected at the end of the year”.
 We intuitively talk about milestones, not tasks, because we do not know how to build a house, and our friends ask us about the construction in terms of milestones: “When are you going to finish the roof?”, “When are you going to move in?”, etc.

-Do you know that you can quickly create Gantt Charts within Excel and highlight all Milestones?
-Click here for our free excel template.
+Do you know that you can quickly create Gantt Charts with Milestones within Excel and highlight all Project Milestones?